10 Western National Parks to Add to your Bucket List

 In Northeastern Arizona lies one of the country’s largest collections of ancient petrified wood.
 The truly unique Petrified National Forest is underrated and unfortunately under visited, as the magnificent Grand Canyon tends to get all the tourist attention in Arizona.
 While the Grand Canyon is more spectacular, a visit to the Petrified National Forest is just one of many worthwhile attractions to explore on any Northern Arizona vacation.
 If you are setting up base in Flagstaff, it’s just a quick hour and a half day trip away.

-At this fascinating natural wonder, you will get to take an up close look at petrified wood which is 225 million years old.
+At this fascinating natural wonder, you will get to take an up close look at 225 million year old petrified wood.
 Trees from the Triassic Period have been turned to stone through the process of periminizeration.
-The petrified wood takes on a crystal like appearance as the hands of nature have transformed the organic materials into minerals like quartz.
+The petrified wood takes on a crystal-like appearance as the hands of nature have transformed the organic materials into minerals like quartz.
 The result is a piece of wood resembling a gem.
 Minerals combining with the quartz shine in a range of brilliant colors.
-It is illegal to take any of the petrified wood, however, you can buy souvenirs to take home with you in a range of sizes and colors.
+It is illegal to take any of the petrified wood.
+However, you can buy souvenir pieces to take home with you in a range of sizes and colors.

-If you happen to be vacationing out this way, it really is worth checking out, particularly if you are a history buff or simply someone who enjoys exploring off-the-beaten path places.
-Numerous means of exploring the wood including a great interpretive center, a scenic drive, and a number of hiking trails should keep you busy for at least a few hours, thereby justifying the drive over.
+If you happen to be vacationing out this way, The Petrified Forest really is worth checking out, particularly if you are a history buff or simply someone who enjoys exploring off-the-beaten path places.
+Numerous means of exploring the wood including an interpretive center, a scenic drive, and a number of hiking.
+There is enough to do here to keep you busy for at least a few hours, thereby justifying the drive over.

 What to know:

 *Temps can soar well above 100 during the summer months and there is absolutely no shade.
 Plan your visit during the cooler months, if possible.
-Winter is great temperature wise – plus the park is really uncrowded!
+Winter is agreat temperature-wise – plus the park is really uncrowded!